 Dr Ben Bradford, Associate Research Fellow in Criminology, has published two titles: 'Stop and Search and Police Legitimacy' by Routledge, in the Routledge Frontiers of Criminal Justice series in 2016 and The SAGE Handbook of Global Policing, co-edited with B. Jauregui, I. Loader and J. Steinberg by SAGE, also in 2016.

-Associate Professor Sarah Greene, Lord Hoffmann Fellow in Law at St Hilda's College, was awarded funding from the John Fell fund to finance a workshop in College on 19th May 2017 on "Illegality after Patel v Mirza".
+Associate Professor Sarah Green, Lord Hoffmann Fellow in Law at St Hilda's College, was awarded funding from the John Fell fund to finance a workshop in College on 19th May 2017 on "Illegality after Patel v Mirza".
 This will bring together leading academics and judges from across the common law world to discuss the wide-ranging implications of one of the most significant Supreme Court decisions of recent times.
 A book on the results of the discussion will be published in 2018 by Bloomsbury/Hart.
+Sarah Green has also been awarded, jointly with David Fox (Cambridge), Travers Smith Funding for an invited workshop in St Hilda’s on 7th July on ‘Private Law Aspects of Virtual Currencies’.
+The papers discussed will be edited by David Fox and Sarah Green and published in 2019.

 Dr David Howey has been successful in two joint applications to the EPSRC Global Challenges Research Fund focused on off-grid battery systems (totalling around £120k, one of them in collaboration with Physics), and an InnovateUK project to study re-use of lithium-ion batteries at end of life (£76k).
 Dr Howey also has a new St Hilda's graduate student, Trishna Raj, who is part-sponsored by Jaguar Land Rover.
 She will be studying accelerated ageing of lithium-ion batteries for hybrid and electric vehicles.